 What matters: high fidelity

-These are the basic explanations for the three different situations.
+These are the basic explanations for the three different situations of prototype design.
 Many of the great tools are not mentioned here.
-Please always choose the tool the suits you better.
+Please always choose the design tools that suit your audience's requirements better.